We know that we will have cases of COVID-19 on Hope’s campus. Our goal is to mitigate the spread of the virus when those cases occur.

 The college’s testing strategy consists of the following:

 - Baseline Testing

-Our goal was to start the academic year with zero cases of COVID-19 on campus.
-In order to achieve a baseline of zero, students and employees were tested for COVID-19 through an at-home kit sent directly to them.
+Our goal was to start each semester with zero cases of COVID-19 on campus.
+In order to achieve a baseline of zero, students and employees will be tested in advance of their return to campus.

-Because the at-home test captured the result for only that particular moment in time, the period between the time tests were taken and the time everyone arrived on campus was critical.
-During this time, students and employees were expected to do everything possible to minimize their risk of exposure to the virus, including practicing all safeguards.
-For the two weeks prior to arrival on campus, we asked all students and employees to commit 100% to minimizing travel, limiting social engagements, wearing a face covering, practicing distancing, and washing hands well and frequently for the two weeks prior to arrival on campus.
+Because the at-home test captures the result for only that particular moment in time, we are again asking all students and employees to commit 100% to minimizing travel, limiting social engagements, wearing a face covering, practicing distancing, and washing hands well and frequently for the two weeks prior to arrival on campus.